 A friend of mine owns a cupcake shop so she made these adorable cupcakes and cake pops for the party!
 They were so beautiful we didn’t even want to eat them!

-I went digging through my cookie cutter box and found this princess dress cutter.
+I went digging through my wood cabinets for my cookie cutter box and found this princess dress cutter.
 I made my grandmother’s shortbread cookie recipe (which my daughter loves) and iced the cookies to look like Belle’s dress.
 This is a simple way to make a regular cookie cutter more suited to your theme.

 If you’ve ever been to the Beast’s Castle restaurant in Disney, you will know that they have “The Grey Stuff” on the menu.
 It is soooo yummy!
 My daughter had a special request to include this iconic dessert somehow.
 I started Googling and low and behold, I found the actual recipe for “The Grey Stuff” that they use in Disney.
 It really was delicious!